 Restricted PSS Profile

 Finally we can take a look at the Restricted profile, which is the most heavily restricted policy following current Pod hardening best practices.
-Add labels to the pss
+Add labels to the pss namespace to enable all PSA modes for the Restricted PSS profile:

 - Kustomize Patch